 Corrosion mechanism in coastal electronic connectors ⚡

 Oxidation begins when saline humidity forms an electrolyte on the metal surface.
 In contact with metals such as copper, tin, or nickel, an electrochemical reaction occurs that generates non-conductive oxides.
-This increases contact resistance, causes voltage drops, and in advanced cases, intermittent failures.
+This increases contact resistance, causes voltage drops, and in advanced cases, intermittent outages.
 A partial solution is to use gold-plated connectors, which offer greater resistance to corrosion, although they are not immune if the layer is thin.
 Maintenance with residue-free contact cleaners and the application of dielectric greases can delay deterioration.

 The sunscreen your motherboard never asked for 🏖️